Kr3m/BarcodeGenerator/README.md

 # Build

 ## Windows
-Change the two paths in Program.cs to something sensible like C:\tmp for the temporary image.
+Change the path in Program.cs to something sensible like C:\tmp\barcode.png for the temporary image.
 Open the solution file in Visual Studio and build.

 ## Linux
-Change the two paths to the location of the temporary image.
+Change the path to the location of the temporary image.

 ```
 dotnet build